-The wine merchant's house with its current headquarters in the town of Ribeauvillé is located in the French winegrowing region Alsace
+The wine trading company with its current headquarters in the city of Ribeauvillé is located in the French wine-growing region Alsace

 (Haut Rin).
-It has a history of almost four hundred years, as Jean Trimbach founded a wine trade in Riquewihr in 1626.
-In 1673 King Louis XVI visited.
-(1754-1793) the house.
-Under the leadership of Jean-Frédéric Trimbach (born 1811) the business was expanded.
-This moved the company headquarters to Hunawihr, where he was mayor for many years.
-The ancestral home in Riquewihr became the arch rival Hugel et Fils
+It has a history of almost four hundred years, since a wine trade was founded by Jean Trimbach in Riquewihr in 1626.
+In 1673, King Louis XVI visited (1754-1793) the house.
+The company was expanded under the leadership of Jean-Frédéric Trimbach (born 1811).
+The latter moved the company headquarters to Hunawihr, where he was mayor for many years.
+The parent company in Riquewihr became the arch rival Hugel et Fils

 sold, in whose possession it is still today.

-His son Frédéric-Emile undertook worldwide travel to promote export.
-With high honors at the World's Fair in Brussels in 1898, the reputation of the house increased.
-Frédéric-Emile began bottling the wines, instead of selling the wine in large containers as before.
-Under his son Frédéric-Théodore, the Trimbach company headquarters were relocated to Ribeauvillé after the First World War.
-This was instrumental in the then widespread in Alsace hybrids
+His son Frédéric-Emile traveled around the world to promote exports.
+The reputation of the house rose due to high awards at the World Exhibition in Brussels in 1898.
+Frédéric-Emile started bottling the wine instead of selling the wine in bulk in the usual way.
+Under his son Frédéric-Théodore, the Trimbach company headquarters were moved to Ribeauvillé after the First World War.
+This was instrumental in it, which was then widespread in Alsace hybrids

 to be replaced by noble varieties.
-Today, the family-owned house of Hubert and his brother Bernard, together with their sons Bernards, Pierre and Jean in the 11th and 12th generation, as well as Anne (Pierre's daughter), is being run by the 13th generation.
+Today the family-owned house is managed by Hubert and his brother Bernard, together with the sons Bernards, Pierre and Jean in the 11th and 12th generations, and Anne (Pierre's daughter) in the 13th generation.

-, However, it is a tradition of the house not to mention these names on the label, so do not put them
+, However, it is a tradition of the house not to list these names on the label, i.e. not

 under the AC Alsace Grand Cru

 There are three absolute premium wines.
-The first is the long-lived Riesling "Clos Ste-Hune" from the eponymous, just 1.3 acres Lieu-dit
+The first is the long-lived Riesling "Clos Ste-Hune" from the eponymous, only 1.3 hectare large Lieu-dit

-(Plot) of the location Rosacker, from which only 7,000 bottles per year can be produced.
-But this is not produced in less good years.
-The second is the Cuvée "Frédéric Émile", named after the ancestor, of very old Riesling vines, of which there are also only a limited number of around 4,000 boxes per year.
-And the third is the Gewürztraminer "Cuvée des Seigneurs de Ribeaupierre".
-It also produces Vendanges Tardives (late harvest) and Sélection de Grains Nobles (sweet wines from noble rot grapes).
+(Parcel) of the Rosacker site, of which only 7,000 bottles per year can be produced.
+However, this will not be generated in less good years.
+The second is the “Frédéric Émile” cuvée of very old Riesling vines named in honor of the ancestor, of which there are also only a limited number of around 4,000 boxes annually.
+And the third is the Gewürztraminer “Cuvée des Seigneurs de Ribeaupierre”.
+Vendanges Tardives (late harvest) and Sélection de Grains Nobles (sweet wines from noble rot grapes) are also produced.